 When things are going badly we call on God for help.
 When we are afraid or ill or in danger we Immediately pray for help.
 When we don’t talk to God is when everything is going well.
 We just don’t think about it.
 We are too happy and satisfied.

 I can just imagine the expressions on the faces of those around us.
 This is not something we see often.
-Maybe it we did that we would bring more people to our God.
+Maybe if we did that we would bring more people to our God.
 At least they would know that we counted on God for good things.
-Then they would understand that see that we belong to a God who is alive and well and present in our lives.
+Then they would understand that we belong to a God who is alive and well and present in our lives.
 Someone else may want that.

 Life is a banquet, and most poor suckers are starving to death!
 From Auntie Mame